tatooin6/modular-cms/README.md

 ---

-## ▶️ Running the Application
+## Running the Application

-We are not using HTTP routes or controllers.
+This project is not using HTTP routes or controllers.
 Instead, all interaction is done via **Artisan commands** in the CLI.

 Laravel’s built-in commands work as usual, e.g.: